 The SEC has charged Vaughan and his entities with various securities violations and continues to investigate the matter.

-If you invested with The Vaughan Company, Realtors, Inc., Vaughan Capital, LLC and/or Douglas Vaughan, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you invested with The Vaughan Company, Realtors, Inc., Vaughan Capital, LLC and/or Douglas Vaughan, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.